Lsfr271/dxlib/updates/UPDATELOG.md

 ## **File structure changes**

-- Before, there was a `src/` folder in `include/`, now its in its seperate directory `examples/` In the `examples/` directory you can find `dxlibusage.cpp`, it demonstrates how to use some `dxlib` namespaces.
+- Before, there was a `src/` folder in `include/`, now its in its seperate directory `examples/` In the `examples/` directory you can find [dxlibUsage](https://github.com/Lsfr271/dxlib/blob/main/examples/dxlibusage.cpp), it demonstrates how to use some `dxlib` namespaces.

 - **2025/08/06**